 Write Your Reflections on Rosa Parks

-Rosa Parks is one of the most famous symbols of the Civil Rights Movement in the United States for refusing to give up her seat to a white person and move to the back of the bus, even though it was mandated by the Jim Crow laws.
-She was arrested and inspired many African Americans, led by Martin Luther King, Jr., to organize the Montgomery Bus Boycott which began on December 5, 1955.
+Rosa Parks is one of the most famous symbols of the Civil Rights Movement in the United States.
+In an act of protest she refused to give up her seat to a white person and move to the back of the bus, even though it was mandated by the Jim Crow laws.
+Her brave actions inspired many African-Americans who joined together and were led by Martin Luther King, Jr., organizing the Montgomery Bus Boycott which began on December 5, 1955.
 Their peaceful protest ultimately met with success nearly one year later, on November 13, 1956, when the Supreme Court ruled segregation laws unconstitutional.

 What You Need:

 - Age appropriate book about Rosa Parks (Try Boycott Blues: How Rosa Parks Inspired a Nation by Andrea Davis Pinkney)

 - Together with your child, read about Rosa Parks and the Montgomery Bus Boycott.

 - Discuss your child’s opinions about Rosa Park's actions and the boycott in general.
 Ask your child to think about the following questions: